mailpile/Mailpile/README.md

 # Welcome to Mailpile! #

+> **NOTE:** Mailpile is currently undergoing heavy refactoring work
+> to accomodate a better UI and better programmatic access.
+Pull at your
+> own risk! :-)

 Mailpile is a free-as-in-freedom personal e-mail searching and indexing tool, largely inspired by Google's popular proprietary-but-gratis e-mail service.
 It wants to eventually become a fast and flexible back-end